hplp/2025-fpga-design-projects-a-maze-ing-marvin/README.md

 ## Presentation Link:
 [Voice Controlled Maze Game Goodle Slides](https://docs.google.com/presentation/d/1qMRqGXwEbrLOZZOA26FGhKCCzrCHrXwbuXwiMyr2hqE/edit?usp=sharing)

+## Final Reflection:
+(Please see the slides for final results and video demos.)
+In conclusion, while our final delivery was not entirely what we had originally imagined, all of the components we expected to deliver were completed.
+We had audio collection and conversion, a keyword identification rate of ~70%, and a maze game that was playable as deployed on the PYNQ-Z1 board.
+One of the biggest takeaways from the project was understanding that hardware and software limitations (such as the versions of Python required, or packages required) played a key role in the deployability of our model on the hardware.
+In conclusion, we feel that we delivered a strong final product and learned a lot about working within the capabilities of the hardware provided.

 ## Sources:
 - [Chirravuri, Kuo.
 Voice Controlled Chess Game on FPGA Using Dynamic Time Warping.
 MIT, 2008.](https://web.mit.edu/6.111/www/f2008/projects/mikekuo_Project_Final_Report.pdf)